ExtasyHosting/HCK/README.md

-# HCK
+# HCK_
-Hacking client for many game
+HCK_ is a hacking suites for BE, EAC, VAC protected games.